cenkbilgen/translate_strings/README.md

 # Building

 1. Run `swift build -c release`.
-This makes the executibles files `translate_strings` and `translate` in the folder `./.build/release`.
+This makes the executable files `translate_strings` and `translate` in the folder `./.build/release`.
-2. Copy the executible files anywhere you want, such as a place in your $PATH.
+2. Copy the executable files anywhere you want, such as a place in your $PATH.